 3.3.2 Network Adequacy

+Network standards.
 Contractor’s QHPs shall comply with the network adequacy standards established by the applicable Health Insurance Regulator responsible for oversight of Contractor, including, those set forth at Health and Safety Code § 1367.03 and 28 CCR § 1300.67.2 (if Contractor is a licensed health care service plan) or Insurance Code § 10133.5 (if Contractor is regulated by CDI), and, as applicable, other laws, rules and regulations, including, those set forth at 45 C.F.R.
 156.230.
 Contractor shall cooperate with the Exchange to implement network changes as necessary to address concerns identified by the Exchange.

 Participating Provider Stability.
-Contractor shall maintain policies and procedures that are designed to preserve and enhance Contractor’s network development by facilitating the recruitment and retention of Participating Providers necessary to provide access to Covered Services.
+Contractor shall maintain policies and procedures that designed to preserve and enhance Contractor’s network development by facilitating the recruitment and retention of Participating Providers necessary to provide access to Covered Services.
 Such policies and procedures shall be consistent with applicable laws, rules and regulations and will include an ongoing assessment of turnover rates of its Participating Providers to ensure that the turnover rates do not disrupt the delivery of quality care.

+Notice of network changes.

+Contractor shall notify the Exchange with respect to changes in its provider network as follows:

-Notice of material changes.
-Contractor shall notify the Exchange with respect to any material changes in its provider network as of and throughout the term of this Agreement.
-For purposes of this Agreement, a material change in the network shall relate to an event or other information that may reasonably impact Contractor’s ability to perform under this Agreement in comparison with the information previously disclosed by Contractor in the Proposal.3.3.3 Essential Community Providers
+Contractor shall notify the Exchange of any pending material change in the composition of its provider network, or its participating provider contracts, of and throughout the term of this Agreement at least 60 days prior to any change or immediately upon Contractor’s knowledge of the change if knowledge is acquired less than 60 days prior to the change, and cooperate with the Exchange in planning for the orderly transfer of plan members; and

+Contractor shall ensure that Exchange enrollees have access to care when there are changes in the provider network, including but not limited to, mid-year contract terminations between Contractor and Participating Providers.

+3.3.3 Essential Community Providers

-Unless the Exchange determines that Contractor has qualified under the alternate standard for essential community providers pursuant to the Affordable Care Act, Contractor shall maintain a network that includes a sufficient geographic distribution of essential community providers (“ECP”) available to provide reasonable and timely access to Covered Services to low-income populations in each geographic region where Contractor’s QHPs provide services to Enrollees.
+ECP standard.
+Unless the Exchange determines that Contractor has qualified under the alternate standard for essential community providers pursuant to the Affordable Care Act, Contractor shall maintain a network that includes a sufficient geographic distribution of essential community providers (“ECP”) available to provide reasonable and timely access to Covered Services for low-income populations in each geographic region where Contractor’s QHPs provide services to Enrollees.
 Contractor shall comply with other laws, rules and regulations relating to arrangements with ECPs, as applicable, including, those rules set forth at 45 C.F.R. §156.235.

 Sufficient geographic distribution.
-The Exchange shall determine whether Contractor meets the requirement of a sufficient geographic distribution of ECPs in its reasonable discretion, in accordance with the conditions set forth in the Solicitation, and based on a consideration of various factors, including: (i) the nature, type and distribution of Contractor’s ECP contracting arrangements in each geographic rating region in which Contractor’s QHPs provides Covered Services to Enrollees, (ii) the balance of hospital and non-hospital ECPs in each geographic rating region, (iii) the inclusion in Contractor’s provider contracting network of at least 15% of entities in each applicable geographic rating region that participate in the program for limitation on prices of drugs purchased by covered entities under Section 340B of the Public Health Service Act (42 U.S.C. § 256B) (“340B Entity”), (iv) the inclusion of at least one ECP hospital in each region, (v) the inclusion of Federally Qualified Health Centers, and county hospitals, and (vi) other factors as mutually agreed upon by the Exchange and the Contractor regarding Contractor’s ability to serve the low income population.
+The Exchange shall determine whether Contractor meets the requirement of a sufficient geographic distribution of ECPs in its reasonable discretion, in accordance with the conditions set forth in the Application, and based on a consideration of various factors, including: (i) the nature, type and distribution of Contractor’s ECP contracting arrangements in each geographic rating region in which Contractor’s QHPs provides Covered Services to Enrollees, (ii) the balance of hospital and non-hospital ECPs in each geographic rating region, (iii) the inclusion in Contractor’s provider contracting network of at least 15% of entities in each applicable geographic rating region that participate in the program for limitation on prices of drugs purchased by covered entities under Section 340B of the Public Health Service Act (42 U.S.C. § 256B) (“340B Entity”), (iv) the inclusion of at least one ECP hospital in each region, (v) the inclusion of Federally Qualified Health Centers, and county hospitals, and (vi) other factors as mutually agreed upon by the Exchange and the Contractor regarding Contractor’s ability to serve the low income population.